embedly/embedly-docs/analytics/media.rst

   Total number of times an embed was shown.

 ``view``
   Total number times an embed was in view of the user.
-I.e. the video was about the fold or the user scrolled down so the embed was on screen.
+I.e. the video was above the fold or the user scrolled down so the embed was on screen.

 ``hover``